kamrinell/STA308-Final/README.md

 # STA308-Final
-Rstudio and Python code for sta308 final project

-Flu and Pneumonia mortality rates from 2018 and 2021
+Rstudio and Python code for sta308 final project for Flu and Pneumonia mortality rates from 2018 and 2021.

 # Table of R and Python Values Found
 | Region    | R.mean diff | R.std     | R.cv      | Py.mean diff |            Py.std |               Py.cv |